info170/PHP-REST-API/README.md

 REST API Phonebook on PHP

-Ready for using in two steps:
+Ready for using in 3 steps:

 1. Edit DB.php file to set DB credentials.

+2. Execute "composer install" command to install Doctrine and Guzzle dependencies.

-2. Send requests to address http://www.your_host.com/record
+3. Send requests to address http://www.your_host.com/record

 (The migration to create a new table will start automatically.)